Please note I have now left the University.

-I am a lecturer in Psychology and programme leader for the BSc Psychology of Human and Animal behaviour.
+I was a lecturer in Psychology and programme leader for the BSc Psychology of Human and Animal behaviour.
 I joined the University of Salford in 2019 having previously worked at the University of Liverpool for 3.5 years as a post-doctoral researcher and then lecturer.
 I hold a PhD in Biopsychology (ESRC funded) and an MSc in Psychological Research methods (graduated with distinction), with both being completed at the University of Bristol.

 I am an active researcher and currently co-lead the Nutrition, Pharmacology and Development Unit